Suor/battle-brothers-mods/necro/README.md

-# Necromancer (Resurrected)
+# Proper Necromancer

-Following the idea of [Recrutable Necromancer](old) this adds a Necromancer background, who can raise undead and posess them.
+Following the idea of [Recrutable Necromancer](old) this adds a Necromancer background, who can raise undead and possess them.

+In an addition of simply having a guy who can raise and possess undead this mod:

+- raise undead requires more AP and Fatigue, also have limited range to balance it a bit
+- prevent loosing loot on friendly zombies
+- XP not lost anymore, count kills and damage from zombies as their master's

 Plans:

-- loot everything on friendly zombies on combat end (now stuff is lost)
-- count kills and damage from his zombies as his? (to not loose XP)
 - make Necro gain power gradually via special perks:
+    - Necromastery (AP/Fatigue)
+    - Possess as perk
+    - Mind Meld (share perks with zombies)
-    - raise range
+    - Double Raise Undead range
+    - Zombie skills:
+        - Regeneration
+        - Blood Sucking
+    - Flesh of Iron (restore some armor on raise)
-    - raise with fuller health/armor?
+    - Soul Link (share damage with random zombie)
-    - raise greenskins and animals, and whoever else can't raise
-    - raise limit?
-    - bonuses/perks to raised undead (maybe based on necro perks)
-    - possess and/or better possess
-- remove some perks from Necro tree? e.g. Battle Forged
+- remove some perks from Necro tree
-- control/block enemy undead
-- curses/debuffs? or other magick
-- balance skills
-    - AP/fatigue
-    - limit range?
-    - limit number of "controlled" undead
-    - check Necro morale when possesed is hit/killed?
+- check Necro morale when possesed is hit/killed

 ## Compatibility